 Talend Sort Row Data

-The Talend Sort row or tSortRow field use to sort the input records in ascending or descending order and returns the output.
-We can use this Talend Sort Row field to see the sales in high to low, etc.
+The Talend Sort row or tSortRow field is useful for sorting the input records in ascending or descending order and returning the output.
+We can use this Sort Row field to see the sales from high to low, etc.

 In this Talend Sort row example, we used the Customer table in our SQL Server database.
 The following image shows the data inside that table.